 Slumdog Millionaire is a little different in reality.

-The Ethical Dilemma of “Slum Tourism”.
+The Ethical Dilemma of “Slum Tourism” and of Going on a Dharavi Slum Tour.

 Like many, I have mixed feelings about so called slum-tourism.
 The debate is heated and can be highly divisive.
 On the one hand, Slum Tourism projects can raise awareness of poverty and the still-growing gulf between rich and poor in our world.
 Slum-tourism can generate needed revenue and deliver it directly back into city communities that need it the most, thereby allowing tourism to directly serve as a force for good, and deliver economic benefit directly to those most in need.